 The Audit & Supervisory Board creates an "Audit Policy and Plan" outlining the division of labor among Audit & Supervisory Board Members.
-Based on this division of labor, Audit & Supervisory Board Members attend critical meetings including Board of Directors' meetings and Management Meeting, Compliance & Risk Management Committee meetings.
-In addition to voicing their opinion as necessary, Audit & Supervisory Board Members also conduct audits of Company offices and surveys of subsidiaries.
+Based on this division of labor, Audit & Supervisory Board Members attend critical meetings such as the Board of Directors' meetings and Management Meeting, Compliance & Risk Management Committee meetings.
+In addition to voicing their opinion as necessary, Audit & Supervisory Board Members also conduct activities such as review important documents, conduct audits of Company offices, and conduct surveys of subsidiaries.
 Audit & Supervisory Board Members work in close cooperation with accounting auditors by receiving audit reports on audits by the accounting auditor.